duju211/tour_de_france_map/README.md

 -   Scrape all html files resulting from the above mentioned editions.
     By using functions from the ‘polite’ package we automatically obey the rules defined by the host
--   Search for all html elements that represent links (Wickham (2024))
+-   Search for all html elements that represent links with a predetermined CSS selector (Wickham (2024))
 -   Further filter those links for elements with the text ‘GPX’ in them (excluding links that don’t represent ‘.gpx’ files) and extract the ‘href’ attribute